yanna92yar/mylinks/README.md

 - Better design
 - Finishing with some bugs (decrypt a card twice)
 - Shrink the bundle size especially with the imported `@fortawesome/fontawesome-free/js/all`

+## License
+MIT
+Algebra-insights Inc.
+France 2023

+If you have any questions about our projects you can email yanna92yar@gmail.com